Employees wrongfully terminated in Colorado have the right to take legal action against their former employer.

-Wrongful Termination in Colorado
+- Types of Illegal Termination in Colorado

-Workers wrongfully fired from jobs are under the protection of state and federal laws to prevent discrimination and retaliation motivated dismissals.
+Workers wrongfully fired from jobs are under the protection of state and federal laws to prevent discrimination and retaliation-motivated dismissals.
 What is wrongful termination?

 Wrongful dismissal can result in financial consequences and emotional trauma.
 Terminated employees wrongfully fired in CO can file a claim to repair financial damages and seek justice.

 Colorado Unemployment Resources